djangolondon/djangolondon.github.io/README.md

 Make sure you've got the latest version of Docker and docker-compose.

-Just run `docker-compose up -d` to get started
+Just run `docker-compose up -d` to get started.

+The app will be served at `http://127.0.0.1:4000/`, the slides for the meetup will be at `/organizers/2018-06-25/`.

 ## Auto-build on save and live-reload